DinisMachado87/ondego_react_unified/README.md

 To resolve this issue, I updated the serializer to make the `to_user` field writable.
 By correcting this misconfiguration, users are now able to create friend requests successfully through the API.

+### Recursive Deletion

+The first issue was a recursive deletion when a `Friend` instance was deleted.
+In the `handle_friend_deletion` signal handler, I was trying to find and delete the corresponding `Friend` instance.
+However, deleting this corresponding `Friend` instance would trigger the `handle_friend_deletion` signal again, leading to a recursive loop.

+To solve this, I disconnected the signal before deleting the corresponding `Friend` instance and then reconnected it afterwards.
+This ensured that the deletion of the corresponding `Friend` instance wouldn't trigger the signal again.

+### Duplicate Friend Requests

+The second issue was that our `FriendRequest` model allowed a user to send multiple friend requests to the same user.
+This was because there was no constraint that prevented a user from sending a friend request to a user they'd already sent a request to.

+To prevent this, I added a unique constraint on the `owner` and `to_user` fields in the `FriendRequest` model.
+This ensured that a user could only have one outgoing friend request to another user at a time.

+### Mutual Friend Requests

+The third issue was that a user could create a friend request to a user who had already sent them a friend request which was causing serious issues in the handling of the friend requests in the front end as well as the conditional rendering of the buttons for it.

+To solve this, I added a check in the `save` method of the `FriendRequest` model.
+Before saving a `FriendRequest` instance, I checked if there was already a `FriendRequest` instance from the other user.
+If such a `FriendRequest` instance existed, I raised a `ValidationError`.
+This prevented a user from creating a friend request if there was already an existing friend request from the other user.

 ## Contributors